tinymovr/Tinymovr/docs/control/theory.rst

 This is the most versatile mode, it accepts a position setpoint, and additional velocity and current feedforward terms.

-You can send these 3 setpoints as a single CAN frame when using the `set_pos_setpoint` endpoint.

 You can tune separately each gain of the loop.

 **P_p**: The gain of the position proportional term